adityakaaltatva/Terminal-Portfolio/README.md

-# Terminal-Portfolio
+# Terminal-Portfolio-kaaltatva

 Terminal Based portfolio

+This is a terminal based portfolio project